-First of all you need to ask yourself if it really was bad timing or was is it just the wrong person?
-When love is real there are not usually a lot of questions and it doesn’t have to be difficult.
-It just feels right and the adjustments are not constantly dramatic but reciprocated compromises.
-There are definitely relationship obstacles in our younger years such when we are focusing on our career or University commitments and meeting someone at that stage in your life can be complicated and not always meant to be forever.
+First of all you need to ask yourself if it was bad timing or was is it really just the wrong person?
+When love is "real" there aren't a lot of questions and it doesn’t have to be difficult.
+It just feels right and the adjustments are not constantly dramatic, but reciprocated compromises.
+There are definitely relationship obstacles in our younger years when we are focusing on our career or University commitments and finding out who we are.
+Meeting someone at that stage in your life can be complicated and not always meant to be forever.
 (Although saying that, some college sweethearts have had successful long term relationships.)

 What we experience in our youth will help set us on a path to make wise choices for the future or so we hope…

 We all make decisions for what we think is the better road but as we have seen too often, this isn’t always the case & we spend years second guessing our choices.
 Timing is everything and sometimes we don’t pay attention to what is obvious and right in front of us.
 How many people have let the right person get away due to other priorities & then choose the wrong person later on out of desperation?
 Age can play an important factor in your choices, especially if you are a woman and your biological clock is ticking like a time bomb.
 Some women will settle and forfeit love to get pregnant at that stage.

 Dating checklists can end up being relationship killers due to the picky or shallow demands some people prioritize.
 Ironically, these men and women who remain single until their late 30’s or 40’s often become bitter because they are still single!
 This just makes things worse which could end up annihilating any chance of establishing a partnership.
 People need to remind themselves that everyone has great qualities & everyone has flaws ~ No one is immune to this.
 Taking someone for granted or getting too cocky in a relationship can end up backfiring and leave you questioning yourself when they finally walk away looking for someone who appreciates them.